Classic Heath Bar Cake

 • Flour and butter combine with the brown sugar to create a crumble for both the cake and the topping.

-How to make Heath Bar Cake
+How to Make a Classic Heath Bar Cake From Scratch

+1. Cut a stick of butter into half-inch pieces.
 Place the butter in a large bowl along with the flour and brown sugar.
 Use your fingers to work the butter into the flour and sugar until the butter is in pea-sized clumps.
+Reserve 1 cup of the mixture and set aside.

-In another bowl, whisk together the egg, milk, and vanilla.
+2. In another bowl, whisk together the egg, milk, and vanilla.

-Place the reserved 1 cup of crumble in a large bowl, along with the walnuts and Heath toffee bits.
+4. Place the reserved 1 cup of crumble in a large bowl, along with the walnuts and Heath toffee bits.
 Stir to combine.

-Let the Heath Bar Cake cool for at least 20 minutes before slicing.
-Serve while warm or at room temperature, with a dollop of whipped cream or Cool Whip.
+6. Serve while warm or at room temperature, with a dollop of whipped cream or Cool Whip.

 Frequently Asked Questions